jinning1012/CellLabeler/README.md

 > install_github("JinNing329/CellLabeler")

 # Usage
-The main function is CellLabeler.
+The main function is celllabeler().
 You can find the instructions and an example by '?celllabeler.default'.

 # Example
 Example code is listed in "R/example.R" for reference.